 My healthy sweet potato fish cakes are very low in fat and contain super nutritious ingredients.
 In addition to the salmon they are made using healthy and delicious sweet potato, as well as a small amount of cream cheese.
 The cheese helps to create a smooth and creamy texture and adds a bit of tangy flavour which offsets the sweetness of the potato.

 You can use either regular or low fat cream cheese.

 How to prepare the ingredients for sweet potato fish cakes

 Preparing the salmon

 Unless you are using salmon leftovers start by baking the salmon together with the sweet potato.
-Place the salmon on a baking sheet lined with non-stick baking paper, season, drizzle with a little lemon/lime juice and add a knob of butter.
+Place the salmon on top of a baking sheet lined with non-stick baking paper, season, drizzle with a little lemon/lime juice and add a knob of butter.
 Bake in the centre of the oven for about 15 minutes or until fully cooked, taking care not to overcook it.
-Remove from the oven and set aside to cool.
+Remove from the oven and set aside to cool (leave the sweet potato in the oven as it will need more time to fully cook).
 Remove the skin (if present) before adding into the fish cakes mixture.

 Bake the sweet potato along with the salmon.

 Place on a small baking sheet and pop onto the top oven shelf (with the salmon underneath) and bake until fully cooked and tender.
 Once you’ve removed the salmon increase the heat and finish baking the potatoes until tender.

 Remove from the oven and leave to cool.
 Scoop out the pulp and add into the fish cakes mixture.↓

 (I recommend using 2 smaller sweet potatoes rather than one large as they will take less time to cook).